Fact Sheet 17:

 Privacy Rights Clearinghouse

-Using a variety of methods, criminals steal Social Security numbers, driver's licenses, credit card numbers, ATM cards, telephone calling cards, and other pieces of individuals' identities such as date of birth.
+Using a variety of methods, criminals steal Social Security numbers (SSNs), driver's licenses, credit and debit card numbers, and other pieces of individuals' identities such as date of birth.
 They use this information to impersonate their victims, spending as much money as they can in as short a time as possible before moving on to someone else's name and identifying information.

 There are two types of identity theft:

 Generally, victims of credit card fraud are liable for no more than the first $50 of the loss.
-(Truth in Lending Act, Fair Credit Billing Act, 15 USC sec.
-1601) In most cases, the victim will not be required to pay any part of the loss.
+In most cases, the victim will not be required to pay any part of the loss.
 But debit card users have less protection against fraud.
 Not only are individuals' checking accounts wiped out, debit card users could be liable for the total amount of the loss depending on how quickly they report the loss to the financial institution.
-(Electronic Funds Transfer Act, 15 USC sec.
-1693) For more about credit card and debit card laws, read the Federal Reserve's Consumer Handbook, www.federalreserve.gov/pubs/consumerhdbk.

-Stealing wallets used to be the best way identity thieves obtained SSNs, driver's licenses, credit card numbers and other pieces of identification.
-While still employed, identity thieves now use a variety of means:
+Identity thieves obtain SSNs, driver's licenses, credit card numbers and other pieces of identification through a variety of means:

 - "Dumpster diving" in trash bins for unshredded credit card and loan applications and documents containing SSNs.